-For the light switches, you can try to use a foam insert specifically designed for this, but I found them to be very ineffective.
-The other option, which I did try, is using a can of expanding foam to seal the hole in the electrical box where the wires enter, but this can be tricky.
+For the light switches, you can use a foam insert specifically designed for this, but I found them to be ineffective.
+The other option, is using a can of expanding foam to seal the hole in the electrical box where the wires enter, but this can be tricky.

 Most hardware stores carry cans of expanding polyurethane foam for this exact purpose.
 The foam I used is called Great Stuff.
 It comes with a small flexible straw that allows you to squirt the foam in difficult to reach places.
 You only need one can, and a little goes a long way.

 Grab a lot of paper towels so you can lay the can on something other than your floor because the can oozes once you start using it.
 Wear gloves because it’s very hard to get the foam off your skin.

 Simply remove the outlet plate cover and deep inside the electrical box you will see where the wires enter.
 The wires can be crammed pretty tight inside the box so you might need to pull them out a bit to gain access to the hole.